Shahriar-Kariman/CS3383_Assignment_4/CS3383_Assignment4.md

 So evidently we are looping through the entire array once so the time complexity if $\Theta(n)$.

-**Note:** I agree this algorithm may not look like a dynamic programing algorithm but just because an algorithm does not have a big table doesn't mean it isn't a dynamic programing algorithm.
-In this case since I am storing the previous max and reusing it to get to the correct solution it technically qualifies as a dynamic programing algorithm.
+**Note:** I agree this algorithm may not look like a dynamic programming algorithm but just because an algorithm does not have a big table doesn't mean it isn't a dynamic programming algorithm.
+In this case since I am storing the previous max and reusing it to get to the correct solution it technically qualifies as a dynamic programming algorithm.

 ## Question 4 - Number Solitaire